orbit-mvi/orbit-mvi/README.md

 [![slack logo](images/slack-logo-icon.png)](https://kotlinlang.slack.com/messages/CPM6UMD2P)
 [![twitter logo](images/twitter-small.png)](https://twitter.com/orbit_mvi')

-## What is Orbit?
+## What is Orbit

 Orbit is a Redux/MVI-like library - but without the baggage!
 It's so simple we think of it as MVVM+.

 - Simple, type-safe, coroutine-style, extensible API
 - Multiplatform, targetting Android and iOS (iOS support is in alpha and being